Managing Your Retirement Account and Taxes During Economic Uncertainty

 • Typically, money you withdraw from a Roth IRA during retirement isn’t taxed and is free from penalty.
 But, if you converted a traditional IRA to a Roth IRA less than five years ago, you can be taxed and penalized when you withdraw that money.

 •A 401(k) loan can be a good source of cash for the short term.
 This kind of loan isn’t taxable when you take the loan out.
 It won’t cause you to pay more taxes in retirement, provided you meet the repayment rules.

 Are you beginning to notice drastic changes to your retirement account savings?
 When the market swings up or down, investors tend to make short-term decisions for their long-term retirement investments.
 This sometimes includes withdrawing money from their tax deferred retirement accounts.
 They might not be considering all the tax and financial impacts.
 You might want to resist that urge.
 We have the scoop on taxes now and in retirement.
 We cover what you can consider and what you might want to avoid doing when economic times are bad.

 Early 401(k) or IRA withdrawals

-However, if you don't fall into the aforementioned group and are under the age of 59.5, withdrawing money from your IRA or 401(k) will likely cost you a 10% penalty.
-On top of that penalty, you have to pay taxes on all the contributions and gains that you withdraw.
+If you’re under the age of 59.5, withdrawing money from your IRA or 401(k) will likely cost you a 10% federal penalty and often an additional state penalty.
+On top of that, you have to pay taxes on all the contributions and gains that you withdraw.

-For example, if you took a $50,000 early withdrawal, it would immediately cost you a $5,000 penalty on your federal taxes, and you still have to include it in your state and federal income when you file your taxes.
+For example, if you took a $50,000 early withdrawal, it would likely cost you a $5,000 penalty on your federal taxes.
+You also have to include it in your state income when you file your taxes.
 It usually doesn't make good financial sense.